Ankan-Halder/Vechile-Speed-Estimate/README.md

 # Vechile-Speed-Estimate

-#Required File
+# Required files

-Yolo.weights in pretrained_yolo folder
+Yolo.weights in pretrained_yolo folder (Dowload and put there)

 # Run Demo